RIBA Boyd Auger Scholarship

 Since then, the RIBA Boyd Auger Scholarship has honoured Boyd Auger’s belief that the work of architects benefits from being exposed to foreign cultures by supporting 19 talented young scholars undertaking imaginative and original research during periods of travel abroad.

 The scholarship will support one student or graduate or a group of students or graduates intending to develop or initiate research on a clearly defined architecture topic over a period lasting between six and twelve months that involves travel to locations of their choosing.

 To be eligible, applicants must:

-- have been granted a place of study in a RIBA Part 2 course by the beginning of the period covered by the scholarship, or
+- be enrolled, or have been granted a place of study, in a RIBA-validated Part 2 course or with candidate course status in the UK or abroad by the beginning of the period covered by the scholarship, or

-- have graduated from a RIBA Part 1 or 2 course within the past 5 years
+- have graduated from a RIBA-validated Part 1 or 2 course or with candidate course status in the UK or abroad within the past 5 years

-- 2008: Stefanie Rhodes, Bo Tang, Shamoon Patwari (joint nomination)
+2008: Stefanie Rhodes, Bo Tang, Shamoon Patwari (joint recipients)

-- 2009: Isona Shibata, Roderick Bow, James Patterson Waterson (shared award)
+2009: Isona Shibata, Roderick Bow, James Patterson Waterson (shared recipients)

-- 2015: Matthew Eberhard, Lucy Paton, Benedetta Rogers, Anthony Staples (joint nomination)
+2015: Matthew Eberhard, Lucy Paton, Benedetta Rogers, Anthony Staples (joint recipients)

 2018: Luka Pajovic & Marie Braithwaite (shared recipients)